Helping you grow closer to God

 He basically says, “In response to all the evil in the world, you can whine, you can complain, you can call talk radio, you can have coffee with your friends, you can criticize and blame all the people of why this has happened.
 Or you can do good.”
 You can be a change agent.
 You can be light that pushes back the darkness.
 And when you do it, powerful things happen.

+I listed four on the top because doing good, remember, it’s more powerful than evil.
 Four things happen when we do good.
 Number one, it pushes back the darkness.
 Number two, it rescues people from destruction.
 Number three, it connects our hearts to others.
-I don’t know why and I don’t know how it works, but when you help people, when you help people in your home, when you help people at work, when you help someone who is really hurting, something happens.
+I don’t know why, and I don’t know how it works, but when you help people, when you help people in your home, when you help people at work, when you help someone who is really hurting, something happens.
 Your hearts connect.

 And then finally, it provides unexplainable joy.
-The Bible talks about the orphan, the widow, the poor, in our day, the HIV patient, the abandoned woman, the single dad, the person who has lost their job, the person who has lost their home.
+The Bible talks about the orphan, the widow, the poor, the abandoned woman, the single dad, the person who has lost their job, the person who has lost their home.
 It’s powerful when you do good.

-We’re going through the book of Titus and it’s an entire book in the Bible written for one purpose – to help you understand why do you do good, what good really is, and then how to do it.
+We’re going through the book of Titus and it’s an entire book in the Bible written for one purpose – to help you understand why to do good, what good really is, and then how to do it.

 Why does it matter so much?
 First, doing good reveals God’s passion for people.
 Jesus said to His followers, “Let your light so shine before men, that they would see your good works and glorify your Father who is in heaven.”
 People understand God loves them because we do good to them.